Should You Deadhead Irises? How To Deadhead Iris Plants

 Should You Remove the Stalk After Deadheading?

-Removing the stalk is another aspect of deadheading irises open for debate.
+Removing the stalk is another aspect of deadheading irises that is open for debate.
 However, it isn’t the same as deadheading the flowers themselves.

-Those who support removing the stalk state a couple of reasons it’s a good idea.
+Those who do cut back irises state a couple of reasons why it’s a good idea.

 The most obvious reason is for a better appearance, as your iris will look a little strange with an empty stalk protruding from the leaves.